cfied/AntColonyOptimization/README.md

 # AntColonyOptimization
-The project models a ant colony that finds the shortest way between their nest and a food source.
+The project models an ant colony that finds the shortest way between their nest and a food source.

 ## Manual
 ### Changing properties